-The Outlander is a Historical Romance / Historical Fiction series by Diana Gabaldon, made up of 9 books published between 1991 and 2021.
+The Outlander is a Historical Romance / Historical Fiction series by Diana Gabaldon, made up of 10 books published between 1991 and 2021.
 It begins with Outlander / Cross Stitch (1991), and is best read in publication order.
-The most recent entry is Go Tell The Bees That I Am Gone (2021), spanning 30 years of storytelling.
+The most recent entry is A Blessing for a Warrior Going Out, spanning 30 years of storytelling.

 Outlander series: frequently asked questions